coderefinery/git-collaborative/content/contributing.md

   without all future hashes changing
 - Projects like <https://github.com/torvalds/linux> or <https://github.com/Homebrew/brew>
   have to be extremely careful what they accept
-- Do not blindly merge submitted pull requests
 - Browse the code changes before merging them
 - If you get an extremely large changeset, ask for more information
 - Possibly verify whether the submitter is not trying to impersonate somebody you know